krismakesstuff/KrumSampler/README.md

 - THIS IS IN BETA!!
 It runs fine in most cases, BUT testing is still on-going.
 Please let me know if you run into any issues!
   - You can contact me at <kris@krismakesmusic.com> or submit an [issue](https://github.com/krismakesstuff/KrumSampler/issues)
-  - I'm new to using github so if you have any suggestions on how to handle this better please don't be afraid to let me know
-- Lastly, I would like to thank you for taking the time to check this out.
-I'm self taught and stoked to have gotten this far, but there is so much more I want to learn and include in this project.
 - ANY help or feedback is genuinely appreciated!
 Happy mixing nerds!

 ## support
 - If you want to support this project, you can buy me a coffee [here!](https://www.buymeacoffee.com/kriscrawford)